ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

 • Low cortisol levels in your blood (hypocortisolism)

-Tell your healthcare provider right away if you experience more than one of the following symptoms, as these may be symptoms of very low cortisol level, known as adrenal insufficiency:
+Tell your healthcare provider right away if you experience any of the following symptoms, as these may be symptoms of very low cortisol level, known as adrenal insufficiency:

 • nausea